 We are fully committed to ensuring that a Mills education is within reach for those who have the desire and the qualifications to attend.
 Our costs are competitive with other colleges of our caliber, and we provide access to a range of financial aid, including need-based scholarships, partial-tuition graduate assistantships, competitive full-tuition fellowships, and loans.

 To learn more about applying for state and federal financial aid (including loans) at Mills and to access downloadable forms and applications, visit the Mills graduate financial aid page.
 For tuition, fee, and payment information, visit graduate tuition and fees.

 Partial-Tuition Graduate Assistantships: All applicants to our graduate English programs and current students who are taking two or more courses per semester are invited to apply for partial-tuition graduate assistantships.
-Positions are available in the composition program, Book Art Program, undergraduate creative writing and literature classrooms, The Place for Writers, and 580 Split (our student-run literary journal).
-All partial-tuition assistantships carry an award of $6,500 for the year and require 12 hours/week of work during the semester.
+Positions are available in the Composition and Rhetoric Program, Book Art Program, undergraduate creative writing and literature classrooms, The Place for Writers, and 580 Split (our student-run literary journal), and research assistant positions working with faculty.